-- (2) The MoU identifies a pre-defined project for each of Programme Areas 7, 16, 25 and 32.
+- (2) The MoU identifies four pre-defined projects under Programme Area 10.
 These are listed in Annex B of the respective MoU.
-No calls for proposals shall be launched by the NFP/PO under these Programmes Areas as the funds have been fully allocated to the pre-defined projects. - (3) For Programme Areas 10 and 22, which will not be managed by the NFP/PO, calls will be launched directly by the Programme Operators at footnote 4 and 5.
-The calls shall be published in the local media, the NFP website, and the Operators' websites. - (4) The MoU also state that the NFP will act as the Programme Operator (PO) who will be responsible of both the EEA and Norwegian Programmes 2009-14 period.
+No calls for proposals shall be launched by the NFP under this Programmes Area as the funds have been fully allocated to the pre-defined projects. - (3) For Programme Areas 5 and 15, which will not be managed by the NFP, calls will be launched directly by the Programme Operator at footnotes 4 and 5.
+The calls shall be published in the local media, the NFP website, and the Operator's website. - (4) In addition, Programme Area 16 'Good Governance, Accountable Institutions, Transparency' is mandatory in each Beneficiary State.
+It shall be implemented either as an individual programme or within other programmes.
+Malta has opted to implement Programme Area 16 within Programme Area 10.